South Korea calls China's visa suspension 'deeply regrettable' | Business

 - Korea Rep

-"I don't think it's desirable for these measures to have any negative impact on the South Korea-China relations," Park added.
+In its policy briefing for Yoon, the foreign ministry vowed to pursue "confident" diplomacy with Beijing to foster "mutual respect and reciprocity".
+"I don't think it's desirable for these measures to have any negative impact on bilateral ties," Park added.
 "We will maintain our science-based, objective stance regarding quarantine measures."
-In a policy briefing earlier to President Yoon Suk-yeol, the foreign ministry vowed to pursue "confident" diplomacy with China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)